 Left: Front elevation.
 Right: Window in the tower.

 Sculpture on and around the house.
-Left two: Terracotta statue of a kneeling girl on a pillar, which has the same pattern of raised leaves as the building.
+Left two: Terracotta statue of a girl seated on a pillar, which has the same pattern of raised leaves as the building.
 Middle right: One of the six standing statues on the roof of the building.
 Right: Bas relief frame inside left of the doorway.

 Commentary